netkicorp/transactid-library-java/README.md

     return TidKms(keyManagement)
 }
 ```
-To obtain the required key please ask to it to your Netki contact.
+To obtain the authorizationCertificateProviderKey please ask for it to your Netki contact.

 If you want to use the Certificate generation functions make sure to pass a valid authorizationCertificateProviderKey.
 If you want to use the Storage make sure to pass a valid authorizationSecureStorageKey and addressSecureStorage.